nycmeshnet/nycmeshnet.github.io/faq/index.md

 **What is involved in a rooftop install?**

-We currently support two different types of routers.
-A long distance directional router, the Ubiquiti Nanostation NSM5. ($90) and a small indoor TP-Link router for $30.
-These pre-configured routers are available from us.

-For rooftops, we configure the NanoStations with mesh software and can help you with the installation.
-Typically one or two routers are attached to a pole on the roof and an ethernet cable is run to the apartment, and connected to an Internet gateway and a TP-Link mesh router.
-The cable cost is $20.
-The ethernet cable also supplies the power to the router using "power over ethernet".

 Rooftop installs are mostly done in pairs.
 You should try to find line-of-sight to another node location less than two miles away.
 To do this you will probably have to talk to people in the neighborhood and convince them to also install a node.
-We can help with the install.
 We also have a collection of rooftop panoramas where you can check for possible line-of-sight connections.

 The other type of rooftop install is where you are close to a public space (park, cafe, bar etc.).
 The router can be aimed at the public space as a public Wi-Fi access point.

+We currently support one outdoor router, the Ubiquiti Nanostation NSM5 ($90).
+We have links for this on the [download page](../download)

+For rooftops, we can help you with the installation.
+Typically one or two routers are attached to a pole on the roof and an ethernet cable is run to the apartment, and connected to an Internet gateway and a TP-Link mesh router.
+The cable cost is $20.
+The ethernet cable also supplies the power to the router using "power over ethernet".

 **I have a great view from my window.
 Can I put a router there?**